TeamSport Go Karting: UK

-TeamSport's portfolio of racing tracks range between 375 and 1,000 metres in length, and offer features including tunnels, multiple levels and chicanes.
+TeamSport's portfolio of racing tracks ranges between 375 and 1,000 metres in length, and offers features including tunnels, multiple levels, and chicanes.

 In 2011, TeamSport opened London's first 'eco track' at Tower Bridge, using lithium battery-powered eco-karts capable of reaching speeds of up to 40 mph.

 TeamSport's circuits have attracted a number of famous motorsport drivers over the years, including Formula One World Championship winner John Surtees, former Force India driver Adrian Sutil, as well as Mark Webber and Damon Hill.

-Team Sport Warrington is currently the largest purpose-built indoor go karting track in the UK.
+TeamSport Warrington is currently the largest purpose-built indoor go karting track in the UK.

+Outside of UK

+In 2023, TeamSport announced they would open their first location outside of the UK, located at The Wall in Utrecht, Netherlands.